 2010-11: Saskatoon had a memorable regular season run in winning the WHL’s East Division by 29 points and Dietz had a strong first full season for the Blades.
 In 68 regular season contests, Dietz scored 8 goals with 19 assists and was +17 with 66 PMs.
 Three of his eight goals came on the power play.
 In ten playoff contests, Dietz scored once and had 5 assists with 15 PMs.
 After defeating Prince Albert in a six-game first round series, the Blades were swept by eventual playoff champion Kootenay in the second round.
 Ranked 138th among North American skaters by Central Scouting, Dietz was selected by Montreal in the 5th round (138th overall) in the 2011 NHL Draft.

-2011-12: After attending his first NHL Training Camp with the Montreal Canadiens, Darren Dietz was returned to his WHL Saskatoon Blades team where he was named an Alternate Captain for the 2011-12 season.
+2011-12: Dietz returned to Saskatoon after attending his first NHL training camp with the Montreal Canadiens and was named an alternate captain.
 The tough, physical defenseman played big minutes in the shutdown role while playing on both the power play and penalty killings units.
-Dietz improved on last season’s offensive numbers scoring 15 goals (five on the power play) along with 29 assists and a solid plus 7 while taking 118 PIMs (eight fighting majors) in all 72 WHL games.
+He scored 15 goals (five on the power play) with 29 assists and was +7 with 118 PIMs (eight fighting majors) in 72 regular season games.
 Dietz had a difficult first round loss in the 2012 WHL playoffs when his Saskatoon team was swept 4-0 by the Medicine Hat Tigers.
-The physical defenseman gave a wicked two-handed slash to the chest of the Tiger's star forward, Emerson Etem (ANA) after he scored on the Blades empty net to seal the win for Medicine Hat.
-The Blades' defender was lucky enough not to hurt Etem and he received only a one-game suspension.
-The offensive defenseman was never a factor on the score sheet in the series as he only contributed one assist in the first game and was a minus one rating in the three games.
+The physical defenseman gave a wicked two-handed slash to the chest of the Tiger’s star forward, Emerson Etem (ANA) after he scored on the Blades empty net to seal the win for Medicine Hat; receiving a one-game suspension.
+Dietz was never a factor on the score sheet in the series, contributing 1 assist in the first game and finishing -1 in three games.